Ulster Covenant: Natal Covenant

 Being convinced in our consciences that a republic would be disastrous to the material well-being of Natal as well as of the whole of South Africa, subversive of our freedom and destructive of our citizenship, we, whose names are underwritten, men and women of Natal, loyal subjects of Her Gracious Majesty Queen Elizabeth the Second, do hereby pledge ourselves in solemn covenant, throughout this our time of threatened calamity, to stand by one another in defending the Crown, and in using all means which may be found possible and necessary to defeat the present intention to set up a republic in South Africa.
 And in the event of a republic being forced upon us, we further solemnly and mutually pledge ourselves to refuse to recognise its authority.
 In sure confidence that God will defend the right, we hereto subscribe our names.
 GOD SAVE THE QUEEN.

+Ulster Day

+Ulster Day, also known as the Ulster Covenant Festival, is an annual celebratory event of the signing of the Ulster Covenant.
+It takes place on 28 September, or the Saturday closest to the date.
+Orange parades are held in Belfast, as well as towns including Carrickfergus, Newry, Tandragee and Ballymena.
+The Apprentice Boys of Derry host the parade in Ballymena.

+In August 2026, following a High Court ruling that quashed the Parades Commission's latest restriction on technical grounds, Portadown District Master Nigel Dawson may submit a fresh application, raising speculation that the Orange Order could attempt to host its first parade in Drumcree since 1998 on Ulster Day.
+On 25 September, the Parades Commission gave the go ahead for the Portadown District to hold a parade down Garvaghy Road for Ulster Day.